 Generally, no. If you get Supplemental Social Security or Medicaid, we should discuss that.

 How does the interest work on a reverse mortgage?

 The interest will compound on the outstanding balance of the loan.
+This occurs monthly.

 How does my credit line grow?

 Assuming you have a credit line it grows at the same rate as your loan.
 Example: If you had a loan of $100,000 the outstanding balance would grow to approximately $105,850 after one year.
 If you had a line of credit for $100,000, that would also grow to approximately $105,850, basically giving you an additional $5,850 of accessible funds.
 When unused, the credit line compounds just like the loan balance so it can grow very high providing a large safety net for unforeseen expenses.
 (Calculations were done using a fixed 5% rate + .5% annual mortgage insurance premium and are for example purposes only.)

 Why are closing costs higher for this type of loan?